leahhills/simulationthree/notes4indexjs.md

+//REDUX

 //WHAT IS A REDUCER???
 A reducer is a function that returns a piece of the application state. they produce the value of our state.
 The keys can be whatever you want.the reducer is only really concerned about the value of the state.
-Since app can have many diff. pieces of state it can also have many differnt reducers
+Since app can have many diff. pieces of state it can also have many different reducers

 STEP 1